huysentruitw/Aggregator/README.md

 }
 ```

-In most cases, command parameters need to be validated before executing the command.

-The easiest way to do this is to create a generic base class that uses a validation library like [FluentValidation](https://github.com/JeremySkinner/FluentValidation):
+A great way to validate commands in the command handler is to use a validation library like [FluentValidation](https://github.com/JeremySkinner/FluentValidation):

 ```csharp
 using FluentValidation;